FettLol/fettlol-modpack-beta/README.md

 - All flowers can be duplicated with Bone Meal, not just the double-high ones.
 - The color of dyed sheep can be identified even when sheared.

-Most of the other changes that this modpack performs fall into the "greater varity" or "ease of use" category.
+Most of the remaining changes that this modpack performs fall into the "greater variety" or "ease of use" category.
 Examples of these kinds of changes are:

 - A new "Duct" block that can be chained to transfer items much like Hopper chains, but without the performance impact.
 - "Spawnable" blocks can be identified through a light level overlay on the F7 button.